Teremiare/MD_Notes/lunalight.md

 10. Make S:P with Perfume dancer and Tiger king.
 Fuse into Liger dancer with Poly.

 This ends on S:P, Liger and Hound with a fusion in the GY.
 But I feel like we can do better...

+#### Book of eclipse

+This is not really an extender but it does beat Imperm.
+By chaining this to Imperm or similar effects we can make Gold leo's effect resolve, but we cannot play out the line we normally would since Gold leo is face down, instead we will play it out like this:

+1. Normal summon Gold leo and chain Book of eclipse in response to Imperm.
+2. Gold leo searches and discards Marten.
+Marten searches for Masquerade.
+3. Masquerade sends Hound, which summons Sheep from deck.
+4. Marten bounces Sheep to summon itself.
+5. Sheep searches Poly, fuse Marten and Gold leo into Perfume dancer.
+Search Perfume and trigger Masquerade to add Poly back to hand, discard something.
+6. Use Perfume to summon Gold leo from GY, and then discard something to search Kaleido.
+7. Use Perfume dancer to bounce Masquerade and summon Kaleido from hand.
+8. Kaleido sends Emerald which Gold leo adds back to hand.
+9. Make Dugares with Kaleido and Gold leo, use the effect to summon Kaleido from GY.
+Kaleido sends Wolf.
+10. Make Cross-sheep with Perfume dancer and Dugares.
+11. Activate Poly to fuse Kaleido and Emerald into another Perfume dancer in the Cross-sheep arrow.
+Trigger Cross-sheep to summon Kaleido and Emerald to summon Sheep.
+12. Make S:P with Perfume dancer and Cross-sheep.
+Kaleido sends Leo dancer.
+13. Use Poly again to fuse into Liger dancer using Kaleido + Sheep on field and Emerald + Gold leo in GY.
+14. Trigger Sheep to add Wolf back to hand.
+15. Use Wolf to fuse into the second Liger dancer using Leo dancer + Perfume dancer + Kaleido + Sheep in GY.

+With this we end on S:P + 2 Liger dancer on the field and Hound + Perfume dancer in the GY with Masquerade back in hand to act as follow-up.
+In the end we only have to compromise a small bit to completely play through Imperm.

 ### Masquerade